anon-blue/anon.blue/README.txt

-                    bgi it goes out .
+                    bgi it goes out . hey! dont touch that!